 What is Honors in the Major?

 The honors program allows highly motivated undergraduate cognitive science majors to receive additional mentoring, professional development, and research supervision.
-To graduate with honors in the major, students must have a 3.5 major GPA at the time of graduation, and have completed either COGS 308 (Advanced Research Workshop I, offered every fall) OR COGS 309 (Advanced Research Workshop II, offered every spring) with a final grade of A. Only 5-8 undergraduate students are permitted to enroll in these courses each semester.
+To graduate with honors in the major, students must have a 3.5 major GPA at the time of graduation, and have completed either COGS 308 (Advanced Research Workshop I, offered in the fall) OR COGS 309 (Advanced Research Workshop II, offered in the spring) with a final grade of A. Only 5-8 undergraduate students are permitted to enroll in these courses each semester.

 How to become an honors student